-PWGen is a professional password generator capable of creating large amounts of cryptographically-secure passwords or passphrases consisting of words from a word list.
-It uses a “random pool” technique to generate random data based on user inputs (keystrokes, mouse handling) and volatile system parameters.
+PWGen is a professional password generator capable of generating large amounts of cryptographically-secure passwords—“classical” passwords, pronounceable passwords, pattern-based passwords, and passphrases consisting of words from word lists.
+It uses a “random pool” technique based on strong cryptography to generate random data from indeterministic user inputs (keystrokes, mouse handling) and volatile system parameters.
 PWGen provides lots of options to customize passwords to the users’ various needs.
-Additionally, it offers strong text encryption and the creation of random data files (e.g., key files).
+Additionally, it offers strong text encryption and the creation of random data files (which can be used as key files for encryption utilities, for example).

 - Free and Open-Source software